snowflake/ukpensioncalc/README.txt

 This software is developed independently of DWP and HMRC and it is not endorsed by them.
 See also the LICENSE file.

-Q: What does this software do?
+Q: What does this progam do?

 A: It calculates the total state pension accruing in a tax year.
 This is not necessarily the same as the total obtained by adding up all the